ShadowRonin/shadowronin-github.io/_posts/2023-11-19-rust-webstack.markdown

 ```

 ## Eyre
 Rust can have a lot of different Result and Error types, as many different functions and crates will create their own.
-It can be fairly annoying to deal with all of these deuplicate, or near duplicate, types; so instead I will be using the [Eyre](https://crates.io/crates/eyre) crete to provide more unified error handling.
+It can be fairly annoying to deal with all of these deuplicate, or near duplicate, types; so instead I will be using the [Eyre](https://crates.io/crates/eyre) crate to provide more unified error handling.
 Additionally the [color-eyre](color-eyre) crate provides more rich console output for runtime errors.

-## Poem
+## Hello Poem

 Now we can actually get started building some APIs with Poem.
 Note we are also using the poem-openapi crate, to give us some nice api documentation.
 To create our first endpoint we just need to make a blank struct with a simple impl block, like so:
 ```rust